-For example, NIPP power probe was late; the honourable members ought to have been monitoring the project when it was being executed not after.
+For example, NIPP power probe by the House of Representatives in 2008 was late; the honourable members ought to have been monitoring the project when it was being executed not after.

-Although the honourable members may recover some money for the country from the probe, the fact remains that the projects failed to deliver what it promised within the time limit it promised.
+Although the honourable members may have recovered some money for the country from the probe, the fact remains that the projects failed to deliver what it promised within the time limit it promised.
 All these would have been avoided if monitoring was done during the execution stage of the project.